iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Twice in three days I was contacted to isolate for 10 days despite never being in anyone's company inside or out within two meters I haven't even been near my own family.
 If passing someone on a pavement within seconds triggers the app for you to isolate then what's the point?
 They sell coffee at a door where people congregate on a pavement less than two meters to get past?<br> :date: __2021-03-13 10:03:34__

-> Gave me a notification saying I had been in contact with someone with covid and had to self isolate....10 days AFTER I had been in contact with them and I only had to isolate for 1 day??
-Not convinced it works or it is very slow to update you.<br> :date: __2021-02-19 14:05:01__

 #### 1-star reviews